Cherry-CIC/cherry-Backend/docs/LIKE_FEATURE_IMPLEMENTATION.md

 ## Frontend Integration

 1. All like/unlike requests require `Authorization: Bearer <token>` header with Firebase ID token
-2. Operations are safe to retry - like/unlike actions are idempotent
+2. Operations are safe to retry - like/unlike actions are idempotent with transaction-based checks
 3. Response includes `likeCount` (integer) and `isLikedByUser` (boolean)
+4. **likedBy array is NEVER exposed** - only use likeCount and isLikedByUser
+5. GET /user/liked supports pagination with `limit` (default 20) and `startAfter` query parameters
-4. UI can be updated optimistically before server confirmation, with rollback on failure
+6. UI can be updated optimistically before server confirmation, with rollback on failure
-5. Firebase listeners can be added later for real-time updates without architectural changes
+7. Firebase listeners can be added later for real-time updates without architectural changes

 ---